Guatemala faces crisis after president turns on UN man

 Morales, a former television comedian, won the subsequent elections and took over as president the following year.

 Now investigators say Morales is suspected of failing to declare electoral campaign funds.
-They estimate the value of the suspect transactions at about US$1.0 million.
+They estimate the value of the suspect transactions at about $1.0 million.

 On Friday, Velasquez and Guatemalan prosecutors applied to strip Morales of his immunity so he can be probed over the payments linked to his party, the National Convergence Front.